What do we mean by “different kinds of intimacy”?

 They (your wives) are your garment and you are a garment for them.”
 (Al-Baqarah 2:187)

-Achieving emotional intimacy with your partner means that you are comfortable to reveal a full range of your inner emotions to him or her, from joy to sorrow.
+Achieving emotional intimacy with your partner means that you are comfortable revealing a full range of your inner emotions to him or her, from joy to sorrow.
 Some ways to strengthen your emotional intimacy are:

 • Be present with your spouse.
 Give them your full attention when they speak to you, and also be aware when their body language is speaking to you.

 • Practice generosity.
-Every partner makes plenty of sacrifices, be sure to make yours.
-Do the chores you rather not, eat the meals you aren’t wild about, go on the trips that aren’t your first choice and behave graciously when you do.
+Every partner makes plenty of sacrifices.
+Be sure to make yours.
+Do the chores you’d rather not, eat the meals you aren’t wild about, go on the trips that aren’t your first choice, and behave graciously when you do.

 • Be forgiving.
-Don’t assume negatively of your spouse’s actions and easily forgive their errors instead of holding missteps against them.
+Don’t assume negatively about your spouse’s actions, and easily forgive their errors instead of holding missteps against them.
 Focus on positivity to bring each other closer together.

-Being intellectually intimate means that you can share your thoughts and ideas with your partner, even if you don’t agree on the same opinions.
+Being intellectually intimate means that you can share your thoughts and ideas with your partner, even if you don’t agree on the same issues.
 Some ways to practice intellectual intimacy are:

-• Share your goals (individual or as a couple) and encourage each other in them.
+• Share your goals (individual or as a couple) and encourage each other to achieve them.

 • Tell each other about interesting articles or books you have read.